 The Apex Pro TKL is a complete keyboard that features a volume dial, multi-functional buttons for media, an OLED screen, and a USB pass-through.
 I bet that you won’t find these features in most of the TKL keyboards from the top most brands too.

-Generally, TKL keyboards are considered the ones made just for portability.
+Generally, TKL keyboards have the design just for portability.
 Breaking the stereotype about it, SteelSeries made a premium keyboard which is a TKL keyboard, and still has everything, even the num pads.
 And that too with no compromise on anything in a TKL model.

 When you talk about the bezels of the Keyboard, there is a very thin, or you can call it a no bezel at all, on the sides of the apex pro TKL.
-However, the back and the front of the keyboard seem to have flared out a bit.
-This results in a bit larger footprint of the keyboard than you would have assumed initially.
+However, the back and the front of the keyboard look flared out a bit.
+This results in a bit larger footprint of the keyboard.

-Just to remind you, that this board is not being marketed as a super-compact, on-the-go keyboard, which is best fit for travel purposes.
+Just to remind you, that the company does not market this board as a super-compact, on-the-go keyboard, which is best fit for travel purposes.
 Hence, when I am talking about the size and footprint of the keyboard, I am not criticizing it.
 You mention when you talk about the board because size preferences matter to most people.

 The only additional thing, other than the SteelSeries stickers that you get with the package of this keyboard, is a magnetic wrist rest.
-The wrist rest that comes along with the Apex Pro TKL, can be attached to the front face of the keyboard via magnets.
+You can attach the wrist rest that comes along with the Apex Pro TKL, to the front face of the keyboard via magnets.
 However, when it comes to the quality of the wrist rest, I will say that this certainly is not the most comfortable wrist rest that I have seen in my career till now.
-But, this one here has a rubberized texture which feels good to put my hands on.
-The wrist rest is angled nicely too.
+But, this one involves a rubberized texture which feels good to put my hands on.
+The wrist rest has a nice angle too.

 The Apex Pro TKL is a compact gaming keyboard but is not the best fit for portable keyboard.
 The no-detachable & thick wire makes it a tough fit for your bag.

-Moving on to the bottom of the keyboard, you will find a few rubber elements that are designated to work as the legs of the board and keep it fixed at its place.
-For me, these rubber elements did a good job that they are assigned.
-You will find two additional legs, which have the job of providing an elevated angle to the keyboard if needed.
+Moving on to the bottom of the keyboard, you will find a few rubber elements that are designated to work as the legs of the board and keep it firm at its place.
+For me, these rubber elements did a good job that they have to do.
+You will find two additional legs, which have the job of providing an elevated angle to the keyboard.
 So, there is an option that you have for changing the angle of the Apex Pro TKL.
 This helps you to decide how it sits on the table, according to your preference.

 You will find a very impressive cable routing system on the board.
-Since the keyboard does not feature a detachable wire system, the makers knew how to perfect what they have provided.
+Since the keyboard does not feature a detachable wire system, the makers knew how to make it perfect.
 SteelSeries has perfectly routed the cable and that is something that impresses me about such brands at times.

 - Not up to the mark keycaps